Nauvoo City and High Council Minutes

 All of which is to say that there are plenty of surprises in this volume for even a seasoned Mormon history buff—everything brought into sharp focus through the expertise of the editor, John S. Dinger.
 As one example of how the material has been placed into context for the reader, the city council complained that after the Nauvoo Expositor was destroyed, a “mob” gathered and was threatening the city.
 The police made a list of the mobocrats.
 As Dinger learned by looking up the named individuals, they were not terrorists but were the fifteen-to-seventeen-year-old sons of good Mormon families who had gathered to watch the spectacle of the police destroying the printing press.

 John S. Dinger is a graduate of the S. J. Quinney College of Law, University of Utah, where he was an editor at the Utah Law Review.
 He is presently Deputy Prosecuting Attorney for Ada County in Boise, Idaho.
 He has published in the Idaho Law Review, Journal of Mormon History, and Utah Law Review.
-He is a member of the editorial board of the Mormon History Association.
+He is also the editor of the volume, Significant Textual Changes in the Book of Mormon: The First Printed Edition compared to the Manuscripts and the Subsequent Major LDS English Printed Editions and is a member of the editorial board of the Mormon History Association.
 He and his wife have three children.